a family gap year – know before you go!

 Set your priorities and decide on where to travel (and when) during your family gap year.
 Even if you don’t want to pin every step down just yet, you should have a rough idea of you itinerary.
 It’s important for pre-travel vaccinations (see point below) and potentially logistics; who wants to drag winter equipment for an entire family for months through South East Asia… for an Alaska stay at the end of the world trip?
 Yeah, me neither.
 Also, make sure not to schedule your dream destination trip during hurricane, typhoon or any other unfortunate season.
 Luckily you can check this quite easily online.
 I am using Selective Asia for the South East Asia leg of our family gap year and find it quite intuitive to use.

-We were a little stuck on the where and when step as opposite to our hopes it’s everything but a no-brainer.
+We were a little stuck on the where and when step.
 It even filled me with anxiety to the extent of second guessing the entire project.
 To give you an idea; for more than a year we were rather sure of the general direction and even of the order of destination.
 But it did not feel right and just last weekend, we decided to turn it all around.
 We literally decided to start our trip by travelling east rather than west.
 I wouldn’t be surprised if we end up visiting a few countries that we had not planned on initially.

 You need to get going with the vaccines quite in advance as some of the shots are requiring a refresher a few months after.
 The Center for Disease Control and Prevention has a quite good list of vaccination requirements per country.